JetBrains/guide/site/go/tips/generate-imports-while-typing/index.md

 Type what you want, let GoLand do the rest.

 You could scroll up, type your import, find where you were, and resume.
 Instead, just type your symbol and let Go make the import.
 No distractions.

-<span class="tag is-rounded">New in 2017.3</span>